Supervisor Janet S. Clarke

 Other Important Information

 Janet S. Clarke was elected to represent the Blue Ridge District on the Board of Supervisors in November 2011 and served as Vice Chairman of the Board in 2012.
 She is a member of the Economic Development Committee and the Transportation/Land Use Committee.
-She represents the Board of Supervisors on the Metropolitan Washington Council of Governments' (COG) Board of Directors and COG's Air Quality Committee, the Northern Virginia Regional Commission, the Coalition of Loudoun Towns, and the Purcellville Urban Growth Area Policy Review Committee.
+She represents the Board of Supervisors on the Metropolitan Washington Council of Governments' (COG) Board of Directors and COG's Air Quality Committee, and the Northern Virginia Regional Commission.

 She holds a Bachelor’s degree in Community Interrelations from George Mason University and a Master’s degree in Educational Leadership and Administration from George Washington University.
 She is also licensed to teach Business & Marketing in secondary schools.